onalv/productListAngularR/readme.md

 ## Description

-These are the starter files for the Angular Routing course on Pluralsight
+Product List Application

 ## Installation

-1) Open a command prompt in the project's root directory (APM)
+1) Open a command prompt in the project's root directory

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.